mstdn-kr/activity-relay/docs/configuration.md

 ### Blocked Software

 A list of ActivityPub software which cannot follow your relay.
-This list is empty by default, but setting this to the above list will block all other relays and prevent relay chains
+This list is empty by default, but setting this to the below list will block all other relays and prevent relay chains

 	blocked_software:
 	- activityrelay